JanetteMujica/PersonalWebsiteForAnAcademicResearcher/README.md

 ## Creation process

 In the links below, I share early wireframes of the project.
 Thereafter, I went through an iterative process.
-I consulted with my teacher, classmates, and the researcher in question which guided my design decisions.
+I consulted with my teacher, classmates, and the client in question which guided my design decisions.

 For example, I changed the hamburger menu for a simpler, visible, and straightforward menu system that makes the structure of the website much clearer.
 It also led me to reorganise the welcome page and put forward the researcher's biography.